 Deutsche Hypo is classified as a significant institution within the meaning of the Remuneration Ordinance for Institutions (Institutsvergütungsverordnung - InstitutsVergV).
 The Bank's remuneration system is subject to the special requirements of the InstitutsVergV.
 Deutsche Hypo is also subject to disclosure pursuant to Section 16 InstitutsVergV in conjunction with Article 450 of EU Regulation no. 575/2013 and prepares an annual remuneration report.

-Figure 17: Overview of proportion of employees subject to a collective bargaining agreement and not subject to a collective bargaining agreement collective bargaining agreement non-collective bargaining agreement
+Figure 17: Overview of proportion of employees subject to a collective bargaining agreement and not subject to a collective bargaining agreement

 Figure 18: Overview of employees not subject to collective agreement by gender